 We connect and empower individuals, organizations and communities impacted by adoption and foster care, and we provide a source of healing for those in need.

-An inclusive community supporting all people touched by adoption and foster care.
+An inclusive community supporting all people impacted by adoption and foster care.

 Inclusiveness*: We draw strength from that which unites by embracing all people, honoring diversity and accepting differences.